-Marcus Furius Camillus was born around 446 BCE It was a Roman commander, a six-time military tribune.
+Marcus Furius Camillus was born around 446 BCE.
+He was a Roman general, a six-time military tribune.
 His successes on the battlefield saw him nicknamed “the second founder of Rome” – after Romulus.
 Marcus Camillus also went down in history as an outstanding commander.

 Camillus’ father was Lucius Furius Medullinus, a patrician who was a tribune with the power of a consul.
 Camillus had more than three brothers: the eldest, Lucius, was a consul and, like his father, a consular tribune.
 This special office, called tribuni militum consulari potestate, existed in the period 494-287 BCE when the rivalry between plebeians and patricians took place.
 By creating a new office, the reform of the existing one was avoided. magistracies and plebeians were allowed to rise to higher positions.